 Dr. Annalena Dehé & Dr. med.
 Lukas Dehé

-First aid is a matter close to our hearts, emergency doctors by passion, parents of twins.
+First aid is a matter close to our hearts, emergency doctors out of passion, parents of twins.

-Summer is just around the corner and unfortunately so are insects and especially the mosquito and biting midge season.
-It is hardly avoidable: biting midges often attack our babies.
-In the vast majority of cases, insect bites are harmless and heal without problems.
-In very rare cases, there are children who already react with a severe allergic reaction to insect venom - especially bee or wasp venom - in the first years of life.
-In this article, you will find practical tips to be perfectly prepared for summer and against insect bites!
+Summer is just around the corner, and unfortunately so are insects, especially mosquitoes and biting midges.
+It’s almost unavoidable: biting mosquitoes often attack our babies.
+In most cases, insect bites are harmless and heal without any problems.
+In very rare cases, there are children who react with a severe allergic reaction to insect venom – especially bee or wasp venom – even in their early years.
+In this article, you’ll find practical tips to be perfectly prepared for summer and insect bites!

 Table of Contents